 This article would not have been possible without the efforts of Sebastian Gallehr.
 I am very grateful to him as well as to Stefan Ulreich, Hans-Joachim Ziesing, Thomas Meister, Helmuth Groscurth, Daniel Dahm and Marian Bichler for the many valuable insights I received from them when preparing this contribution.

 From the beginning the modern energy industry was shaped by enterprises.
 They played a leading role in the development, distribution and commercial use of electrical technology.
 As a result of complex technological and political developments, a centralized and at the same time networked production model asserted itself.
-The logic of economies of scale1 and “balanced load management” describes the technological rationality of this process: the larger and more diversified the number of electricity consumers, the more the different user behaviors balance peaks in demand.
+The logic of economies of scale and “balanced load management” describes the technological rationality of this process: the larger and more diversified the number of electricity consumers, the more the different user behaviors balance peaks in demand.
 And the larger the power plants that generate the electricity, the more effectively it can be produced and the lower are the costs per kilowatt hour generated.

 As a result of this logic, large power plants have supplied large numbers of electricity users via a power grid.
 For about half a century, in all industrial nations, public policy has decreed that electricity suppliers should be able to act without any competition within their supply areas.
 In return, pricing policies and investments are controlled or regulated by the authorities and the electricity companies can even be owned by the public sector.
 The electricity supply system that emerged in the 20th century, therefore, was highly monetized, external to users’ homes and businesses, and administered in hierarchical and highly centralized ways.